ParasAagarwal/isituber/readme.md

 - **Socket.io**: Library for real-time communication, used to connect users and captains.
 - **dotenv**: Module to load environment variables from a `.env` file.
 - **Google Maps APIs**: Used for geocoding, distance calculation, and location suggestions.
+- **Redis**: In-memory data structure store, used for caching, session management.

 ### Backend Packages